P/PPS 01.01 - Presidential Policy and Procedure Statement

 By the specified review date, the primary reviewer is responsible for inviting comments or proposed revisions to the P/PPS from the President’s Cabinet and other individuals who report directly to the president, reviewing the comments, and, based upon these comments as well as the reviewer’s professional judgment, suggesting any changes in the P/PPS that the reviewer deems appropriate.
 The reviewer is also responsible for submitting a packet including the current version of the P/PPS, the comments received, and a proposed revised PPPS (or a report that no changes are recommended) to the Office of the President for acceptance or for consideration at a forthcoming President’s Cabinet meeting, as deemed appropriate by the special assistant to the President.

 Minor Pen and Ink (P&I) changes may be requested to be made to a P/PPS either in the regular periodic review cycle or out-of-cycle if changes are recommended to a policy or procedure.
 A P&I change may be requested by memo to the president, who will either approve the change to be made or request it be forwarded for review through the President’s Cabinet.
 When approved, notification via electronic mail stating P&I changes have been made to the P/PPS and indicating what the specific changes are will be sent to President’s Cabinet members and to other individuals who report directly to the president.
 The official web version will be updated to reflect the P&I changes.

 REVIEWERS OF THIS PPPS

 Position Date President January 1 E4Y

-This PPPS has been approved by the following reviewer and represents Texas State University Presidential policy and procedure from the date of this document until superseded.
+This PPS has been approved by the following reviewer and represents Texas State University Presidential policy and procedure from the date of this document until superseded.